aptech/docs/docs/CR-plotSetXTicLabel.rst

    |    SS           | Second of minute, 00-59                             |
    +-----------------+-----------------------------------------------------+

--  Extra text may be added to a time series X tick label, by enclosing it in single-ticks.
+-  Extra text may be added to a time series X-tick label, by enclosing it in single-ticks.
 For example,

    ::

       plotSetXTicLabel(myPlot, "HH:MI 'PM'");

-   would add the text ``PM`` to the end of the X tick label, like this:
+   would add the text ``PM`` to the end of the X-tick label, like this:
    12:30 PM, or 02:15 PM.
 Note that the single-tick marks are not included as part of the label.